willn2/LAbook_code/README.md

 to execute .ipynb files in Spyder which is designed to execute .py files.
 For the Python novice, the difference between jupyter notebooks and .py files is the same as live script (.mlx) files and .m files in MATLAB.

 Google Colab is a free, cloud-based computing platform that can execute the jupyter notebook.
-The advantage is that Colab does not require that your system has any python packages downloaded and you can start running the code immediately.
+The advantage is that Colab does not require your system to have any python packages downloaded and you can start running the code immediately.
 All you need is a google account to get started.
 Here is a link to their homepage: https://developers.google.com/colab.
 I want to emphasize that a paid subscription is NOT necessary to execute this code.